Walks

 Running across the bottom of Scotland, the Southern Upland Way traverses 212 of one of the least populated areas of Britain.
 It's also Britain's only official coast to coast walking route.

 In his Pictorial Guides A. Wainwright described 214 different Lakeland fells, many with several different routes and options.
-These are my visits to just some of them.
+I never set out to try and visit them all, but somehow have ended up doing so.